 - Pulsed-spray

-The metal transfer mode depends on the wire feed speed and the voltage setting.
+The metal transfer mode depends on the wire feed speed, the voltage setting, and the shielding gas.

 Read more on transfer modes here.